Ukraine's Maidan is eating itself: Saakashvili quits Odessa with all guns blazing

 The following year, in 2009, violent protests against his regime erupted in Tbilisi.
 As Saakashvili’s rule became more totalitarian, a graphic video showing inmates being sodomized and beaten in Gldani prison sparked more demonstrations.

 In 2012, with Georgia’s economy teetering, Saakashvili’s party lost a parliamentary election to Bidzina Ivanishvili’s Georgian Dream movement, achieved despite Saakashvili’s harassment of his opponent.
 Saakashvili had illegally stripped Ivanishvili of his Georgian citizenship in 2011.
 This was right after the latter had announced his intention to challenge him.
 The following year, Saakashvili’s courts attempted to fine Ivanishvili $90 million for allegedly breaching party funding rules.
 At that time, Georgia’s GDP per capita was $2,919.
 Saakashvili left Georgia for the USA shortly after his defeat.

-In 2014, Georgian prosecutors filed criminal charges against Saakashvili for a range of offences.
+In 2014, Georgian prosecutors filed criminal charges against Saakashvili for a range of offenses.
 They included “exceeding official powers" during earlier protests in 2007 and spending $11,000 of public money on Botox injections.
 Saakashvili's extravagance was well known in Tbilisi, which he ran like a personal fiefdom.
 He flew in - on the Presidential jet no less - a masseuse from Berlin who specialized in biting her clients.
-Furthermore, it appears that the massage expert didn't even bother with the formalities of immigration as her video blog is the only evidence of the visit.
+Furthermore, it appears the massage expert didn’t even bother with the formalities of immigration as her video blog is the only evidence of the visit.

 The statements, views and opinions expressed in this column are solely those of the author and do not necessarily represent those of RT.